|

 Lake Guitar |

-played bass in the latest of Zounds line ups.
+Protag played bass in this version of the Zounds line up.
 He has been

 associated with Zounds since their earliest days of squatted